reciples/reciples.github.io/_posts/2021-07-07-bolinhodechuva.md

 author: Hanneli Tavante
 ---

 The literal translation of this low-effort dish is "Rain cake", but this is not a cake, it it does not rain (although, during the publication of this reciPL, there are severe thunderstorms going on in the east coast of North America).
-This is more like a sweet fried bun, for context.
+This is more like a sweet, deep fried bun, for context.

 ### Ingredients